Charles Upham: Legacy

 Upham Quadrangle at Christ's College, Christchurch contains a bronze memorial of Upham by sculptor Mark Whyte.
 It was installed and dedicated in May 2015.

 A bronze statue stands outside the Hurunui District Council buildings in Amberley, North Canterbury, depicting Charles Upham "the observer".

 A street in suburban Christchurch is named Charles Upham Avenue, and there is an Upham Terrace in Palmerston North, and an Upham Crescent in Taradale, Napier.
 There is also an Upham Street in Havelock North, Hawke's Bay, near streets named after fellow VC recipients Elliott, Grant, Crichton and Ngarimu.

 A Jetconnect Boeing 737-800 was named Charles Upham in August 2011.

+A character in 2021 game Call of Duty: Vanguard named Lucas Riggs is loosely based on Upham.

+While Upham's Victoria Cross and Bar medals are securely held on public display at the National Army Museum Te Mata Toa in Waiouru, a combat sidearm—a 1916-manufactured .455 Webley Mark VI service revolver—reputedly remained privately within the Upham family estate in the South Island of New Zealand.
+Research cataloged by military historian and New Zealand Antique and Historical Arms Association President Andrew Edgcombe notes that the firearm lacks government "sold out of service" marks, indicating it was privately retained by Upham after his World War II deployments.